filecoin-project/FIPs/FIPS/fip-xxxx-ni-porep.md

 Non-Interactive PoRep (NI-PoRep) allows the removal of on-chain interaction when onboarding Committed Capacity (CC) sectors by changing the way PoRep challenges are generated.

-The protocol allows SP to locally generate PoRep challenges instead of using on-chain randomness.
+The protocol allows Storage Providers (SPs) to locally generate PoRep challenges instead of using on-chain randomness.

 On the one hand, this feature of the protocol allows for a drastically simpler onboarding pipeline.
 On the other hand, it requires a higher number of PoRep challenges (2268 per SDR layer instead of the current 180 per SDR layer) in order to preserve network security.

 NI-PoRep is proposed as an *optional* feature; the previously available proof types will still be supported.
 NI-PoRep is restricted to CC sectors (i.e., sectors with no data).

 ## Motivation